bajpai22/career-decider/README.md

 5. Push to the branch (`git push origin feature/improvement`)
 6. Create a Pull Request

-### Ideas for Contribution
-- Add more career domains
-- Improve the scoring algorithm
-- Add visualization charts for match scores
-- Implement user authentication and result history
-- Add multilingual support
-- Create PDF export for reports

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ## 👨‍💻 Author

-Created with ❤️ for CS students
+Created with ❤️ for CS students by Aryan bajpai

 ## 🙏 Acknowledgments